Jean Todt: Other activities

-Jean Todt also devotes his time to several charitable causes.
-He is one of the Founders and Vice-President of the Institut du cerveau et de la moelle épinière (ICM), an institute devoted to medical research for brain and spinal cord disorders, which was set up in 2005.
-He has been a member of the Board of Trustees of the FIA Foundation for the Automobile and Society since 2009, President of the Board of Directors of the Suu Foundation since December 2014, Tourism Ambassador for Malaysia (2009-2015) and member of the Board of Directors for the International Peace Institute (IPI) since June 2015.
+Todt also devotes his time to several charitable causes.
+He is one of the founders and the vice-president of the Institut du cerveau et de la moelle épinière (ICM), an institute devoted to medical research for brain and spinal cord disorders, which was set up in 2005.
+He has been a member of the Board of Trustees of the FIA Foundation for the Automobile and Society since 2009, President of the Board of Directors of the Suu Foundation since December 2014, Tourism Ambassador for Malaysia (2009–2015) and member of the board of directors for the International Peace Institute (IPI) since June 2015.
 He has been a member of the IOC's Commission for Public Affairs and Social Development through Sport since April 2017.

 Since January 2018, he has been a board member of the Ban Ki-moon Centre for Global Citizens.

 He also sits on the boards of Gaumont, the Groupe Lucien Barrière and Edmond de Rothschild SA.

 Since 2003, Todt has been an Honorary President of the Federazione Auto Motoristica Sammarinese (FAMS) and Ambassador of the Republic of San Marino.

-He is also an Honorary Member of the Automobile Club de France and of the Polo de Paris.
+He is also an honorary member of the Automobile Club de France and of the Polo de Paris.